ruhley/DataTables-CustomSearch/README.md

 Optional

-Accepts: ```'string', 'number', 'select', 'date'```
+Accepts: ```'string', 'number', 'select', 'date', 'switch'```

 Requirements: none

 This specifies the type of field to create, and affects how it is searched.
+A switch is good for boolean fields.

 ####range